 - It’s where you do your work.
 A virtual workspace isn’t just your collection of tools.
 It’s where you do your work, too.
 It’s your window into goals, workflows, posts, projects, and people.

-Why you need a digital workspace
+Why your team needs a digital workspace

 Having a digital space for teams to collaborate matters.
 Why?
 Across apps, tools, and channels, it is the only way to eliminate workplace chaos.